Full Rules of Fyziklani

 • At the beginning of the competition, each team receives 7 problems, which they try to solve.

-• If the team thinks it has arrived at the correct solution of a problem, they send one of the members to one of the examiners, who tells the member whether that solution is correct or incorrect.
+• If the team thinks it has arrived at the correct solution to a problem, it sends one of the competitors to one of the examiners, who tells the member whether that solution is correct or incorrect.
 The designated member must present the paper with the problem with a solution clearly marked on the paper.

-• The examiners have the right to request a team to describe the steps used to produce the solution.
+• The examiners may request a team to describe the steps used to solve the problem.

 • The presenting member selects the correct examiner based on the label on the problem sheet.
-The proper algorithm for this selection will be explained before the competition starts.
+The proper selection algorithm will be explained before the start of the competition.

 • If the solution is correct, the examiner marks the problem sheet with the number of points obtained and forwards the presenting member to the distributor, from whom the presenting member receives a new problem sheet.

-• The problems are awarded points based on the attempts needed to solve the problem, in the following way: a single attempt – 5 points, two attempts – 3 points, three attempts – 2 points, and four or more attempts – 1 point.
+• The problems are awarded points based on the attempts needed to solve them in the following way: a single attempt – 5 points, two attempts – 3 points, three attempts – 2 points, and four or more attempts – 1 point.

-• The aim of the team is to receive as many points as possible.
+• The team aims to receive as many points as possible.

-• During the competition, the up-to-date results of all teams are projected in all rooms.
-These are hidden 30 minutes before the competition finishes.
+• During the competition, the up-to-date results of all teams are posted.
+However, these will be hidden 20 minutes before the end of the competition.

-• During the competition, all the participants are allowed to communicate only with the members of their own team or with the organizers.
+• During the competition, all competitors are allowed to communicate only with their team members or the organizers.
 Any interaction with teachers, other teams, etc. is strictly forbidden.

 • Teams are permitted to use any literature in printed, paper form.
 It is forbidden to use the Internet during the competition.
 Furthermore, teams are permitted to use calculators and writing or drafting supplies.
-The calculator mustn’t allow access to the Internet or any other form of communication (devices like mobile phones, tablets, laptops, smart watches and similar are hence strictly prohibited to be used as calculators).
+The calculator must not allow access to the Internet or any other form of communication (devices like mobile phones, tablets, laptops, smartwatches, and similar are strictly prohibited from being used as calculators).

 Conclusion of the Competition and Announcement of Winners

-• The end of the competition is announced by the lead organizer of the room, in which the team competes.
+• The end of the competition is clearly announced by the head organizer or an organizer designated by him.

 • After the announcement of the end of the competition, no team is allowed to send a member to the examiners.
 If a presenting member was standing in a queue to an examiner when the end was announced, the member is allowed to stay there and their solution will be examined, but they are forbidden to use any writing supplies.

-• If the winning team, or any other awarded positions, can’t be determined purely by the number of points obtained, the order will be decided on several criteria in the following order: higher average points awarded per submitted problem, higher number of problems awarded 5 points, higher number of problems awarded 3 points, lower team coefficient, earlier date and time of team registration and random draw.
+• In case the number of points obtained by teams is not sufficient to determine the winners or any other awarded positions, the order will be decided based on several criteria in the following order: higher average points awarded per submitted problem, a higher number of problems awarded 5 points, a higher number of problems awarded 3 points, a lower team coefficient, earlier date and time of team registration and a random draw.

 Breach of Rules

-• In the case of a breach of rules of a lesser magnitude, the head organizer or a committee designated for this task by the head organizer can decide on removal of a certain number of points of a team based on the severity of the breach.
+• In the case of a less serious breach of rules, the head organizer or a committee designated for this task by the head organizer can decide on the removal of a certain number of points from a team based on the severity of the breach.

-• Organizers are allowed to disqualify a team, which commits a severe breach of rules.
+• Organizers are allowed to disqualify a team that commits a severe breach of rules.

-• In the case of an extremely severe breach of the Competition Rules or the Rules of Conduct, the Central Committee of the competition may decide on a ban on participation in the competition in the subsequent years or another punishment, to the members of the team and/or to any of the schools they come from.
+• In the case of an extremely severe breach of the Competition Rules or the Rules of Conduct, the Central Committee of the competition may decide to ban participation in the competition in the subsequent years or another punishment, to the competitors of the team and/or to any of the schools they come from.
+The organizer also reserves the right to share information about rule violations with the organizers of other competitions and activities organized or promoted by the CUNI MFF and with representatives of the competitors' schools.

-• Extremely severe breaches of rules involve especially any intentional attempt to obtain the problems or their solutions before the competition, their publication or disclosure to other participants of the competition.
-Any intentional attempts to impede the smooth running of the competition to the other participants or to the organizers, or an attack on the competition server, are also understood as extremely severe breaches of rules.
+• Extremely severe breaches of rules involve any intentional attempt to obtain the problems or their solutions before the competition, their publication, or disclosure to anybody outside their team.
+Any intentional attempts to impede the smooth running of the competition to the other participants or the organizers, or an attack on the competition server are also understood as extremely severe breaches of rules.

 Final Remarks